Incident Command System (ICS)

 Establishes jointly agreed upon objectives in situations where there are multiple overlapping authorities or jurisdictions involved.

-Deployment/Dispatch Resource employment when requested by authorities.
+Deployment/Dispatch Resource deployment when requested by authorities.

+Has ICS ever be activated in your organization?
 What is your role and responsibility in the Incident Command System?

 Resources: